NEXT RETREAT

 Midweek Group Excursion & Activities

-Halfway through, we will venture out to the cliffside of Playa Las Capullanas to catch sunset.
-We also give the option to join a local fisherman for a traditional fishing trip on an authentic boat.
-It’s a simple, genuine way to experience local life on the water.
-At the end of the week you can enjoy our night market with live music at La Onza Café, where you can discover local art, meet makers, and connect with the community.
+Halfway through, we will venture out to the cliffside of Playa Las Capullanas with local guides to catch sunset.
+Later in the week, we share dinner with the local NGOs and hear about their projects in a “Dolphin Tank” style gathering.
+We also have the opportunity to join a local fisherman as he ventures out on an atrisanal boat.
+Anything we catch gets whipped up into ceviche on the spot.
+At the end of the week you’ll enjoy our night market with live music at La Onza Café, discover local art, meet the makers, and connect with the community.

 Extra Activities

-Between surfing, yoga, tons of ceviche, we leave time for massage and acupuncture, or you can opt to meet more of Lobitos by joining skate classes with local NGO, WAVES, or volunteering with local kids surf lessons.
+Between surfing, yoga, tons of ceviche, we leave time for massage, acupuncture or equine therapy, or you can opt to meet more of Lobitos by joining skate classes or volunteering at kids surf lessons with local NGOs.

 A woman kneeling on the beach next to a surfboard, looking towards the ocean with a boat in the distance and cloudy sky overhead.